 Before you begin:

 - Be sure that you are aware and understand any information regarding your warranty.
-Any unauthorised work on your system may void the system manufacturer warranty.
+Any unauthorized work on your system may void the system manufacturer’s warranty.

-- Review the safety instructions inside the system product manual before working on your computer.
+- Review the safety instructions inside of your system product manual before working on your computer.